-Employees will not earn Public Employees' Retirement System (CalPERS) or State Teachers' Retirement System (CalSTRS) service credit for the 50% NDI-FCL wages but would receive partial credit if they supplement 75% or 100%.
+Employees will not earn Public Employees' Retirement System (CalPERS) service credit for the 50% NDI-FCL wages but would receive partial credit if they supplement 75% or 100%.
 Employer contributions to employees' retirement account will not be made while receiving NDI-FCL.
-CalPERS and CalSTRS credit are earned for the time worked or supplemented with accrued leave.
+CalPERS credit are earned for the time worked or supplemented with accrued leave.